Œdipe (opera): Act III

+Act IV

 After years of wandering, Oedipus and Antigone have arrived at a flowery grove at Colonus, near Athens, where Theseus rules with the protection of the Eumenides.
 Antigone describes the grove to Oedipus, who foresees that he will peacefully die there.
 Creon then suddenly arrives to tell the news that Thebes is again under threat, and to offer Oedipus the throne back.
 Oedipus refuses, to which Creon takes Antigone hostage.
 Theseus and the Athenians arrive and free Antigone from Creon.
 The Athenians drive Creon away and welcome Oedipus into their city.
 Finally, however, Oedipus takes his leave of everyone, even Antigone, and settles in the spot where he will die.

 Recordings

 Oedipe (opera) at Royal Opera House in London - standing ovations (24 May 2016).